 Punta Esmeralda is partially protected from the open ocean, hidden nicely by a point jutting out in the ocean, which helps make the waves quite small as they come to shore.
 The water also stays shallow for a long time, making Punta Esmeralda a kid-friendly public beach in Playa del Carmen.

-The facilities at the Punta Esmeralda public beach include a playground, public bathrooms (10 pesos) and a permanent food truck with a large seating area.
+The facilities at the Punta Esmeralda public beach include a playground, public bathrooms and a permanent food truck with a large seating area.

 How to Get to Punta Esmeralda Public Beach